Data Quality Metric Library

 |

-The calculation compares the total ONF length to the total network length.
+The proportion of the network with an assigned ONF category, by comparing the total ONF length to the total network length.

 Metric Purpose